Bodyweight Archer Push-Up exercise demonstration image

 How to Perform

-3. Push powerfully through the working arm to extend the elbow and return to the starting position.
+4. Push through working palm to extend elbow and return to center plank.

 Coaching Tips